-Thaba Ya Batswana was recently awarded the accolade of Best 4- Star Hotel in Gauteng at the Lilizela Tourism Awards for 2013.
+Thaba Eco Hotel was recently awarded the accolade of Best 4- Star Hotel in Gauteng at the Lilizela Tourism Awards, not for the first time.
 A hidden treasure and a quick escape from the chaos that is Johannesburg, the hotel is situated in the Klipriviersberg Nature Reserve.

 I loved the size of the bathroom.
 It was bigger than my bedroom at home and had heated towel rails and a jet bath.
 A skylight in the dome of the rondawel illuminated the bathroom during the day.
 The Bushveld suites are luxurious rooms with floor to ceiling windows boasting spectacular views of the nature reserve.
 A complimentary mini-bar, generous complimentary snacks and free wi-fi access give added value to the units.

 The Kraal Kombuis restaurant packed us a lovely gourmet picnic basket, tailored to our dietary requirements.
 My kids were happy to get their own basket.
 One of the golf carts on call took us to a beautiful picnic spot, high up on a hill, where we feasted on crayfish, mussel and oyster pies, vegetarian wraps and Ferrero Rochers, as the sun was going down.
 Sunday morning breakfast at the restaurant was a lively affair with many visitors coming to the hotel just for breakfast, a veritable feast.
 The Olive Tree Coffee shop adjoins the restaurant and the garden play area, with the rabbit hutch kept the kids entertained.